top of page

 -

 Is there any assumption as to the community’s location relative to other population centers, and of what size?This is for each team to decide.
 It should be driven by their view of local market demand by their target customers.
-The enables teams to leveraging their local knowledge and to consider solutions that best meet local needs.
+This enables teams to leveraging their local knowledge and to consider solutions that best meet local needs.

 -